 Consider it food for thought.

-While not every hotel property can take advantage of all of these ideas, we hope one or two will work for you.
+While not every property or venue can take advantage of all of the above ideas, we hope one or two will work for you.

 What’s your group sales strategy for the year ahead?
 Download our ebook below for 30 pages of compelling stats, case studies, and actionable insights on group F&B strategy and more.